beveridges/mvc_calculator/docs_site/docs/index.md

 ![Build](https://img.shields.io/badge/build-alpha--25.11--01-blueviolet?style=flat-square)
 ![Version](https://img.shields.io/badge/version-25.11--alpha.01.69-orange?style=flat-square)

-## What is mvc_calculator ?
+## What is MVC Calculator?

-MVC Calculator provides a **visual workflow** for burst identification.
+MVC Calculator provides a **visual** method of idenitfying bursts in sEMG signals.

-## Why do we need manual MVC detection?
+## Why do we need manually identify MVC bursts?

-…because things go wromg during recording sessions. sEMG can be noisy.
-Depending on the testing protocol and recording success, noise often contaminates the measurement process.
-By allowing the user to manually define MVC bursts, the Calculator provides a **visual and reliable** way to reduce noise before analysis.
+You would think that a process like burst identification could be pefromed very easily automagically.
+However, during the first drum study we ended up with files that had more than 3 bursts (due to miscounting or false starts), multiple files for the same participant, and other assorted problems.
+By allowing the user to manually define MVC bursts, the MVC Calculator provides a method that is **reliable, repeatable, and valid**.
+For all intents and purposes using MVC Calculator is one-and-done process.
+MATLAB .mat files go in, and an XML file with the MVC values go out.
+This will probably be the case 90% of the time.
+The other 10% can be a pain.
+MVC Calculator makes dealing with the 10% WAY easier.

+Let’s dive into a Quick Start.
+The Quick Start has the following
+assumptions:

-The system is written to follow the *“best of 3”* procedure described in (Konrad, 2005).
+- We are following the *“best of 3”* procedure (Konrad, 2005).
+- The sEMG sampling frequency is 1500Hz.

 ------------------------------------------------------------------------